EmbedJournal/embedjournal/_posts/general-posts/2013-05-01-shaastra-nights-jan-2013.md

   - src:  robot-pair.jpg
     name: "Robot pair"
   - src:  robot-pair.jpg
-    name: Both robots in one View
+    name: "Both robots in one View"
   - src:  me-at-work.jpg
     name: "Me at work :)"
   - src:  picker-robot.jpg
-    name: 6 DOF pick and place robot
+    name: "6 DOF pick and place robot"
 ---

 Shaastra is an annual tech fest conducted by Indian Institute of Technology, Chennai.
 There are events and workshops for almost all streams of Engineering and I love their Robotics events, the most.
 The robotics event conducted by them is "The mother of all the robotics event in the county" - or that is what they say.. don't know how they guessed the gender of robotics :P. I always had an eye on this event ever since I was in my first year and I was a keen observer of all this while until last October when they released their problem statement.